Tenor Adapter

 A Tenor bundle is a Bundler3.multicall composing calls across several adapters:

-Token approvals and setIsAuthorized grants are scoped to these adapters (plus renewal callback contracts).
+Authorization grants (midnightSetIsAuthorized) are exposed by the AuthorizationAdapter, not by TenorAdapter.
+Token approvals and these grants are scoped to the adapters above (plus renewal callback contracts).
 They are never granted to Bundler3 itself: Bundler3 is a stateless dispatcher, and any approval it held would become available to every adapter routed through it.

 Direct Morpho Blue supply / borrow / repay / withdraw are not exposed through the Tenor SDK.
 The Blue surface is touched indirectly: Blue↔Midnight migrations bridge via a GeneralAdapter1 flash loan, with the renewal callback contracts handling the Blue side internally.